FBDev64/ASCINET/README.md

 chmod +x server.sh

 ```
-The following is the tree of `~`:
+The following is the tree of `~/ASCINET/src` relative to the server:
 ```
+.
-server
+└── server
     ├── data
     │   ├── config.yaml
     │   ├── hooks
     │   │   └── update.sample
-    │   ├── log
     │   ├── soft-serve.db
     │   └── ssh
     │       ├── soft_serve_client_ed25519